Alan Green (admiral)

 Rear Admiral Alan Green MMM (born 19 December 1952) is a retired South African Navy officer who served as Chief: Military Policy, Strategy and Planning for the South African National Defence Force from 1 Nov 2011.
 He retired in Dec 2012.

 Military career

-He was born in Cape Town and matriculated from Hottentots-Holland High School, Somerset West in 1970.
+He was born in Cape Town and matriculated from Hottentots Holland High School, Somerset West in 1970.
 He joined the navy in 1971.
-Alan attended the Military Academy and graduated with a Bachelor's degree in Military Science from Stellenbosch University.
+Alan attended the South African Military Academy and graduated with a Bachelor's degree in Military Science from Stellenbosch University.